Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 APICallError and its subclasses

 APICallError represents a non-2xx response from a provider (or an in-stream error envelope).
-Adapters map each wire's error type onto one of the subclasses below.
+Adapters map each wire's error type onto one of these.

 Every APICallError exposes the same fields: